yiyutonghua/NG-GL4ES/README.md

 Krypton Wrapper
 ====

-Krypton Wrapper (NG-GL4ES before) is a fork from [gl4es-114-extra](https://github.com/PojavLauncherTeam/gl4es-114-extra) .
+Krypton Wrapper *(also called Next Generation GL4ES/NG-GL4ES)* is a fork from [gl4es-114-extra](https://github.com/PojavLauncherTeam/gl4es-114-extra) .

 This project is making it support more OpenGL functions.